-Many wonderful resources are available to help you learn more about Digital Asset Management.
+Many great resources are available to help you learn more about Digital Asset Management.
 Below are some favorites.

 DAM Guru Program members recently started offering their expertise in these free digital asset management educational webinars.
 All member webinars are entirely free of commercial sales pitches, so you can learn without having to reach for your wallet.

 “How the Semantic Web Will Affect Digital Asset Management”